circuitnederland/registrationform/cyclos_configuration/scripts/registration/README.md

 # Profile fields

-Change the Information text of profile fields:
+Change the 'Website' profile field:
-- Website: remove the remark about required http(s), which is no longer needed now we use the wizard.
+- Information text: remove the text.

 Change the existing 'Aankoop saldo' profile field:
 - Information text: (use text as decided on by stakeholders)